Pricing of debt and equity in a financial network with comonotonic endowments: Expectations of debt and equity under comonotonic endowments

 for any endowment $x \in \bbr^n_+$ by construction.

-\begin{remark} The results of this work can be compared to those from~\cite{gourieroux2012} with cross-ownership of equity but no bankruptcy costs.
-In this setting the ownership of equity is denoted by $\Gamma \in [0,1]^{n \times n}$ where bank $j$ owns $\gamma_{ij}$ of bank $i$'s equity.
-Under the assumption that no firm has sold off all of its equity, we consider only the case that $\sum_{j = 1}^n \gamma_{ij} < 1$.
-We can consider this setting in the same way by redefining $\Delta,\delta$ as:
+\begin{remark} The results of this work can be compared to those from~\cite{gourieroux2012} with cross-ownership of equity.
+In that setting the ownership of equity is denoted by $\Gamma \in [0,1]^{n \times n}$ where bank $j$ owns $\gamma_{ij}$ of bank $i$'s equity.
+Under the assumption that no firm has sold off all of its equity to other firms within the financial system, we consider only the case that $\sum_{j = 1}^n \gamma_{ij} < 1$.
+Though~\cite{gourieroux2012} does not consider bankruptcy costs, we allow for these within our generalized framework through the use of the recovery rates $\alpha_x,\alpha_L \in [0,1]$ as presented above.
+That is, the clearing wealths satisfy

+for every bank $i$.
+We can replicate all results of this section -- the formulations of the expected debt payments and equity values under comonotonic endowments -- for the setting of~\cite{gourieroux2012} with bankruptcy costs by simply redefining $\Delta,\delta$ as:

-The comonotonic cases that we consider in this work would solve the curse of dimensionality issues that exists in the work of~\cite{gourieroux2012}. \end{remark}
+without any other modification.
+The comonotonic cases that we consider in this work would solve the curse of dimensionality issues that exists in the work of~\cite{gourieroux2012}.
+We wish to highlight that, though the comonotonic endowment setting presented in this section can be approached with equity cross-ownership, the bounds presented in Section~\ref{sec:bounds} do \emph{not} hold for this more general setting. \end{remark}